flyingmachine/brave-clojure-web/content/10-writing-macros.md

 Notice that you have *full access to Clojure* within the macro's body.
 You can use any function, macro, or special form within the macro body.
 Let that simmer a bit: you have the full power of Clojure at your disposal to extend Clojure.
-That's really cool!
+Can you feel your power as a programmer growing?
+Can you?
+Can you? <small>Can you?</small>

 You call macros just like you would a function or special form: